whymarrh/morse-code-keyboard/readme.md

 > You can tap it at night,
 > You can tap in the bathroom,
 > It's a dot and a dash to have a conversation with the whole world.
-> - Todd Smith, Gmail Tap Product Lead
+> -- Todd Smith, Gmail Tap Product Lead

-This is super cool because, as mentioned in the Gmail Tap video, people with larger fingers can now type quickly without error.
+This is very cool because, as mentioned in the Gmail Tap video, people with larger fingers can now type quickly without error.

-(Tested only on the Motorola Atrix.)
+(Tested only on a Motorola Atrix.)

 ![Screenshot](https://github.com/whymarrh/mcime/raw/master/screenshot.png)